microsoft/botframework-cli/packages/orchestrator/README.md

     4) Remove some labels completely from the model example set using the 'rl' commandlet.
     5) Create a new model example set snapshot using the 'n' commandlet.

-  Below is a list of the commandlets that can be issued during a 'predict' session.
+  Below is a list of the commandlets that can be issued during a 'interactive' session.

   Commandlets: h, q, d, s, u, cu, i, ci, ni, cni, q, p, v,
                vd, va, vm, vl, vat, vlt, vmt, vut, a, r, c, rl, n